Future planning when you care for someone with disability.

 - What legal and financial factors do you need to think about?

 This comprehensive resource consolidates all relevant information into one place.
-It provides important considerations and a range of strategies for parents and carers looking after someone with a disability.
+It provides important considerations and a range of strategies for parents and carers looking after someone with disability.